BoTang820/Weenix/README.md

 # Operating-System
-Course project for CSCI402 at University of Southern California
+Project of CSCI402-Operating System at University of Southern California